Age of a Participant

 For NA and CA, FAA requests age verification when a participant's age is

-questionable(g), and age is a factor in determining eligibility and benefit amount.
+questionable(g), and age is a factor in determining eligibility or benefit amount.

 Any of the following documents verify the date of birth for NA and CA: